 Physical activity helps prevent or reduce health problems.
 It also helps manage your child’s weight.
 Below are other benefits of keeping your child active.

 - It burns calories instead of storing them as body fat.

-- It helps keep blood sugar levels more balanced and in a normal, healthy range.
-This is especially important for children who have diabetes or are at risk for diabetes.
+- It maintains blood sugar levels.
+This is vital for children who have or are at risk for diabetes.

 - It lowers blood pressure and cholesterol levels.

 - It helps make bones and muscles strong.

 - It relieves stress and helps with focus.

 - It boosts self-esteem by helping children feel confident about their bodies and appearance.

 Path to well being